 Skip links

-Nigeria’s governmental review has identified the implementation of e-invoicing as a key strategy to double VAT revenues.
+In 2023, Nigeria’s governmental review had identified the implementation of e-invoicing as a key strategy to double VAT revenues.
 A form of mandatory e-invoicing is already in place with the Central Bank for clearing payments.

-No timing has been provided by the Fiscal Revenues Committee yet.
+No firm timing has been provided by the Fiscal Revenues Committee yet.

 Jan 2022 FIRS integrates to taxpayer accounting systems